Date of Award:

 Metabolism of the antiviral drugs ganciclovir and cidofovir was studied in C127I mouse mammary tumor cells infected with the mutant strain.
 Uninfected C127I cells and C127I cells infected with the sensitive strain of murine cytomegalovirus were used as controls.
 The cells were treated with tritium-labeled ganciclovir or cidofovir and studied under a variety of parameters.
 Among these were duration of treatment, multiplicity of infection, and concentration of compound.
 After incubating, the cells were acid extracted and analyzed with high-pressure liquid chromatography.
 The radioactivity of each sample was measured on a scintillation counter and converted into picomoles of drug per million cells.

 No significant difference was observed between the virus strains in terms of metabolism or catabolism of the two drugs.
 This effect remained constant, even when controlling for parameters such as the amount of virus infecting each cell, duration of treatment, or concentration of drug.
 Based on these results, it appears that the mode of resistance in this mutant strain of virus to ganciclovir and cidofovir is not due to an alteration in metabolism of these two compounds by infected cells.
 Thus, it is proposed that drug resistance in this mutant strain of virus is due to altered viral deoxyribonucleic acid polymerase function.

 Okleberry, Kevin M., "Metabolism of Selected Antiviral Agents in Cells Infected with Drug-Resistant and Wild-Type Strains of Murine Cytomegalovirus" (1995).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 4657.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .